gpetuhov/SampleCoroutines3/README.md

 # SampleCoroutines3
-Using coroutine context and scope.
+Using coroutine scope and context.

 ## Requirements
 * Android Studio 3.6 Canary 5